-- The operator must ensure that ABP or products manufactured or derived from ABP, dispatched from the plant, are traceable and must be disposed of safely and in compliance with National and EU legislation.
-The prescribed end-usages are set out as follows: - disposal as waste by incineration; - disposal by co-incineration; - > used as a fuel for combustion in the case of rendered fats; - ➤ used for the manufacture of derived products referred to in Articles 33, 34 and 36 of Regulation (EC) No. 1069/2009 and placed on the market in accordance with those Articles.
-A DAFM authorised officer must be informed in advance of such end-usage and approve such usage prior to dispatching consignments. - ABP or derived products suspected or discovered not to comply with the legislation or the specific plant approval requirements may not leave the plant until these products have been brought to the attention of a DAFM authorised officer who should agree a plan for them with plant management.
+- The operator must ensure that ABP or products manufactured or derived from ABP, dispatched from the plant, are traceable and must be either used or disposed of safely and in compliance with National and EU legislation.
+The prescribed end-usages are set out as follows: - disposal as waste by incineration; - disposal by co-incineration; - disposal in a authorised landfill following processing by pressure sterilisation and permanent marking of the resulting material; - ➤ dispatched to an ABP approved OF/SI manufacturing plant; - dispatched to an ABP approved compost or biogas plant which is permitted to take in such derived products; - > used as a fuel for combustion; - ➤ dispatched to an ABP plant approved for the manufacture of derived products referred to Articles 33, 34 and 36 of Regulation (EC) No. 1069/2009.
+A DAFM authorised officer must be informed in advance of such end-usage and approve such usage prior to dispatching consignments. - The operator must ensure that ABP or derived product dispatched from the plant is transported directly to an approved plant of destination.
+The approval must be in date and valid. - ABP or derived products suspected or discovered not to comply with the legislation or the specific plant approval requirements may not leave the plant until these products have been brought to the attention of a DAFM authorized officer who should agree a plan for them with plant management.